itamarst/txtulip/README.rst

 Asyncio (also known as Tulip) is a new networking event loop implementation included with Python 3.4, whose core networking layer was modeled on Twisted APIs.
 Trollius is a backport of Asyncio to Python 2.

-``txtulip`` lets you integrate both in the same Python 3 process by running the Twisted reactor on top of Asyncio's event loop.
+``txtulip`` aims to allow using both Twisted and Tulip/Asyncio/Trollius in the same Python process by:

+1. Running the Twisted reactor on top of Asyncio's event loop.
-An alternative (and arguably superior) solution would be to run the Asyncio event loop on top of Twisted's reactor, but that is not available yet.
+2. Alternatively, running the Asyncio event loop on top of Twisted's reactor (work in progress).
+3. Hooking up Deferreds and Futures (planned, no code yet).

 ``txtulip`` is licensed under the MIT open source license, and maintained by Itamar Turner-Trauring.